akatkar/java-swing-calculator/README.md

 Code will be improved step by step.

-# STEP 9 : Refactored Display getValue with Optional returns
+# STEP 10 : Refactor Optional from Display.getValue()
- - in Display class, hasValue became private
+ Optional<T> is used for Objects so primitives turns to Object to be able to use it So many unnecessary objects are created for this purpose OptionalDouble, for our case, is more suitable to prevent these unnecessary object creation
- - in Display class, getValue changed as return Optional<Double>
+ - So "Optional<Double>" changed to "OptionalDouble" as return value in Display.getValue method
- - in Expression class, changed calculate methods to be able to accept Optional
+ - In Expression class, we have to change calculate method as well to be able to accept OptionalDouble instead of Optional<Double>

- - in Expression class, The method calculate(Operator,double) became private
- - in Calculator class, changed pressedOperator
+ Performance has been increased now

-# Current Status at Step 9
+# Current Status at Step 10
 ## Code smells to be able to refactor
  - In Calculator class; if-else block in actionPerformed should be removed